BitcoinDesign/Guide/guide/how-it-works/ecash/cashu.md

 * **Rapid Deployment and Simple Integration** - Great for projects that need to be launched quickly with minimal setup.
 This includes MVPs, prototypes, and community-based applications where speed and ease of deployment are crucial.

-* **3Quick Interoperability with the Lightning Network** - Ideal when you need to integrate with the Lightning Network for fast, low-fee transactions.
-Cashu supports seamless, out of hte box integration with existing Lightning wallets and infrastructure.
+* **Quick Interoperability with the Lightning Network** - Ideal when you need to integrate with the Lightning Network for fast, low-fee transactions.
+Cashu supports seamless, out of the box integration with existing Lightning wallets and infrastructure.

 * **Localized or Small Community Solutions** - Implement Cashu in scenarios where independent mints operated by trusted local entities can serve a community, enhancing trust and customization based on local needs.